 - Transactions/quarter X minutes per error-checked transaction = total time to verify payment type A

 The calculations above will give you a ballpark idea of how much time you could save with automation.
-That means shaving big chunks of time off of month-end close processes that could be reallocated to strategic activities that support the financial health of the business.
+That means shaving big chunks of time off of month-end close processes that can be reallocated to strategic activities that support the business’s financial health.

-Now it’s important to take a look back at the payment options that worked best in your payment processing exercise.
+Now it’s important to take another look at the payment options that worked best in your payment processing exercise.
 Do those payment options connect directly with your ERP?
 If not, could you centralize payments into one platform that integrates with your ERP?

 For your highest transaction volume, seek to reduce manual reconciliation with automated connections.
-You’ll be paid back with a faster, more seamless month-end close process.
+You’ll be paid back with a faster, seamless month-end close process.
 Remember Griffin Technology?
-They were able to reduce their month-end close from 30 days to 5 days by automating reconciliation workflows.
+They reduced their month-end close from 30 days to 5 days by automating reconciliation workflows.